hochengyuan/WebscrapingForSEC_13F-HR/README.md

 	</tr>
 	<tr>
 		<td>manager.py</td>
-		<td>Parse the input CIK/Ticker, and propel the web scraping for each CIK/Ticker</td>
+		<td>Parse the input CIK/Ticker, and propel the web scraping for each CIK/Ticker.</td>
 	</tr>
 	<tr>
 		<td>collecturl.py</td>
 		<td>Go to the search result page of CIK/Ticker 13F-HR report on SEC Search EDGAR.
-Then, retrieve the url of the latest document page</td>
+Then, retrieve the url of the latest document page.</td>
 	</tr>
 	<tr>
 		<td>collectxml.py</td>
 		<td>Go to the lastest document page of CIK/Ticker 13F-HR report.
-Then, retrieve the url of the xml file(information table of 13F-HR)</td>
+Then, retrieve the url of the xml file(information table of 13F-HR).</td>
 	</tr>
 	<tr>
 		<td>parsexml.py</td>
 		<td>Parse the information table of xml file.
-Then save the parsed Pandas dataframe to .tsv file</td>
+Then save the parsed Pandas dataframe to .tsv file in directory "./output".</td>
 	</tr>
 </table>